Contents

 Zone Control Cards

-template cards for each zone.
-Each card shows the zone’s active/inactive state, last run time, current soil moisture percentage, and a manual run button.
-Color the card green when the zone is active and grey when inactive.
-The large touch targets on Mushroom cards work well when you are standing in the garden with your phone trying to manually trigger a zone.
+Use a grid card layout with Mushroom template cards, one per zone.
+Each card shows the zone’s on or off state, the last run time, the current soil moisture, and a manual run button.
+Color the card green when the zone is on and grey when it is off.
+The big touch targets on Mushroom cards help when you stand in the garden and tap your phone to start a zone.

 Home Assistant 2025.12 Irrigation Scheduler